brendan-richy/datafinal/csharp_fundamentals/trees.md

 ### Finding the height of our Tree

 Because of the way trees are set up, we will have to use `recursion` to find the height of our tree.
-We are going to add another method to our BinaryTree class, that will use recursion to return the larget height it could find in any of the branches.
+We are going to add another method to our BinaryTree class, that will use recursion to return the target height it could find in any of the branches.

 ```csharp
 private int Height(TreeNode node)